danrublop/prompt2video/README.md

 ### Step 1: Prompt Input
 - **Enter your video concept** - Describe what you want to create (e.g., "Create a 2-3 minute video on Anaphylaxis adverse events following vaccination in Africa")
-- **Set parameters** - Choose aspect ratio (16:9, 9:16, 1:1), duration, language, and optional voice ID
+- **Set parameters** - Choose aspect ratio (16:9, 9:16, 1:1), duration, and optional voice ID
+- **Select languages** - Choose from 100+ supported languages, select multiple for multi-language video generation
 - **Submit for storyboard generation**

 ### Step 2: AI Script Generation
 - **OpenAI GPT-4** analyzes your prompt and generates a structured video script
+- **Multi-language support** - Generates scripts in all selected languages simultaneously
 - **Creates multiple scenes** with:
   - Scene goals and objectives
-  - Detailed narration text
+  - Detailed narration text in each language
-  - Image descriptions for visual content
+  - Image descriptions for visual content (shared across languages)
   - Timing and duration for each scene
 - **Returns estimated costs** and total video duration

 ### Step 3: Interactive Storyboard Review
-- **Review the generated script** scene by scene
+- **Review the generated script** scene by scene in each selected language
+- **Language switching** - Toggle between languages to review and edit content
 - **Edit any content** directly in the interface:
-  - Modify narration text
+  - Modify narration text for each language
-  - Adjust image descriptions
+  - Adjust image descriptions (shared across all languages)
   - Change scene timing
   - Reorder or remove scenes
 - **Regenerate script** if needed with updated requirements